How to Develop an Effective EVP

 WRITTEN BY: Jörgen Sundberg

-The EVP (employer value proposition) can be the centerpiece of an effective employer brand.
+The EVP (employer value proposition) can be the centerpiece of a compelling employer brand.
 But what the heck is it?
 How do you go about developing one?
-To get some answers, I’ve spoken to that other Sage of Omaha, Maren Hogan of Red Branch Media.
+To get some answers, I’ve spoken to the other Sage of Omaha, Maren Hogan of Red Branch Media.

-Have a listen to the episode below, keep reading for a transcript of our conversation and make sure you subscribe to the Employer Branding Podcast.
+Please listen to the episode below, keep reading for a transcript of our conversation, and make sure you subscribe to the Employer Branding Podcast.

 What is an EVP?

 So an employer value proposition, is basically your overarching statement as to what you bring to the table as an employer to your employees.
 So I was recently asked a question like, “Oh, what is it?
 Does it stand for employee value proposition or employer value proposition?”
-And I believe the answer is both, because you really want people to understand what each person is bringing to the relationship, and what each person can anticipate getting out of the relationship.
-It is especially true when you really want those goals to be aligned.
+I believe the answer is both because you really want people to understand what each person is bringing to the relationship and what each person can anticipate getting out of the relationship.
+It is especially true when you want those goals to be aligned.

 Why is it so important?